swaggest/json-diff/README.md

  * `COLLECT_MODIFIED_DIFF` is an option to enable [getModifiedDiff](#getmodifieddiff).

 Options can be combined, e.g. `JsonDiff::REARRANGE_ARRAYS + JsonDiff::STOP_ON_DIFF`.

-On created object you have several handy methods.

 #### `getDiffCnt`
 Returns total number of differences